RemondaTalaat/classification-papers/README.md

 ## introduction:

- This Repository contains Notebooks that implements some Classification Papers.
+ This Repository contains Notebooks that implement some Classification Papers.
  The Notebooks implemented using TensorFlow :)